Shares, oil fall as U.S. jobs data stirs concern

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^>

-(Additional reporting by Angela Moon, Luciana Lopez and Robert Gibbons; Editing by James Dalgleish and Leslie Adler)
+(Additional reporting by Chikako Mogi and Mike Peacock in London; Editing by James Dalgleish and Leslie Adler)